whisperity/envprobe/docs/main/envvars.rst

 Reading (``get``, ``?``)
 ========================

-Read and print the value of the specified variable.

 .. py:function:: get(VARIABLE, info=False)

    Read and print the value of the environment variable ``VARIABLE`` to the standard output in the format ``VARIABLE=value``.